DOM-Based

 DOM Invader

-A Sink is a point in the web application where data is inserted into the or executed as code.
+A Sink is a point in the web application where data is inserted into the DOM or executed as code.
 Sinks are the locations in the code where the untrusted input data can potentially cause malicious scripts to run if not properly sanitized.
 Examples of common sinks include:innerHTML, outerHTML, document.write, etc.

 Figure 4: Using DOM Invdader to enumerate sinks.